Oswestry: Landmarks

-Old Oswestry, situated on the northern edge of the town, dominates the northern and eastern approaches.
+Old Oswestry, on the northern edge of the town, dominates the northern and eastern approaches.
 The 3,000-year-old settlement is one of the most spectacular and best preserved Iron Age hill forts in Britain, with evidence of construction and occupation between 800 BC and AD 43.

 Other attractions in and around Oswestry include: Cae Glas Park, Shelf Bank, Wilfred Owen Green, Saint Oswald's Well at Maserfield, Oswestry Castle, and the Cambrian Railway Museum located near the former railway station.
 Oswestry Guildhall, the meeting place of Oswestry Town Council, was completed in 1893.

 A story incorporating the names of all of the many pubs once open in Oswestry can be found hanging on a wall inside The Oak Inn on Church Street.
-There is a tapestry of 40 Oswestry pub signs on display in Oswestry Guildhall on the Bailey Head.
-The Stonehouse Brewery was opened in 2007, on the site of the former Weston Wharf railway station at Weston, in nearby Oswestry Rural; Stonehouse Brewery supplies many of the pubs with real ale.
+There is a tapestry of forty Oswestry pub signs on display in Oswestry Guildhall on the Bailey Head.
+The Stonehouse Brewery opened in 2007, on the site of the former Weston Wharf railway station at Weston, in nearby Oswestry Rural; Stonehouse Brewery supplies many of the pubs with real ale.

-Brogyntyn Hall, which belonged until recently to the Lords Harlech, lies just outside the town.
+Brogyntyn Hall, which belonged to the Lords Harlech, lies just outside the town.
 Brogyntyn Park is five and a half acres of parkland occupying the southern slope of the Grade II listed Brogyntyn Estate.
-It was gifted to Oswestry Town Council by the fourth Lord Harlech, William Ormsby-Gore, on 11 August 1952.
+It was gifted to Oswestry Town Council by the fourth Lord Harlech, William Ormsby-Gore, in 1952.

+Governance

+There are two tiers of local government covering Oswestry, at parish (town) and unitary authority level: Oswestry Town Council and Shropshire Council.
+The Town Council is based at the Guildhall on the Bailey Head.
+Shropshire Council is based in Shrewsbury, at the Guildhall on Frankwell Quay.

+Oswestry is in the North Shropshire constituency and is the largest settlement in the constituency.
+At the most recent general election, in 2024, Helen Morgan of the Liberal Democrats was re-elected with a majority of 15,311, after previously winning the 2021 North Shropshire by-election with a majority of 5,295.
+Previous Members of Parliament include Owen Paterson and John Biffen.